Amanieu/asyncplusplus/README.md

 - Linux: Works with GCC 4.7+, Clang 3.2+ and Intel compiler 15+.
 - Mac: Works with Apple Clang (using libc++).
 GCC also works but you must get a recent version (4.7+).
+- iOS: Works with Apple Clang (using libc++).
+Note: because iOS has no thread local support, the library uses a workaround based on pthreads.
 - Windows: Works with GCC 4.8+ (with pthread-win32) and Visual Studio 2013+.

 Building and Installing